StevenMeiklejohn/Docker_Course/day_1/Intro_To_Docker_And_Containers.md

 > :warning: let's take a look at what images are available for running containers on Docker Hub

+### What kind of things can we do with containers?

+>> :clock: Spend a few mins looking around docker hub and get students to share what they've found

+Eg:
+* Redis - redis is a cache + Db
+* Mongo - we know MongoDB is a document based database
+* WordPress - many times bigger than a simple database - WordPress is the most well known CMS in the world
+* Ubuntu - most popular user friendly linux os

+Generally, there's a container for every programming language, database, project, tool etc etc..
+Particularly if that is open sourced.

 ## How do we use containers?